sambody/inkscape-grid-maker/README.md

 ### Usage

-You will find the Guides Grid Maker under menu **Extensions > Render > Guides grid maker**. (so *not* Guides creator, which takes a different approach, and *not* Grid, which generates lines instead of guides).
+You will find the Guides Grid Maker under menu **Extensions > Render > Guides grid maker**.

 Change the settings, click Apply.
 Close, done.

-Or change the settings, select Live Preview, adjust, click Apply when satisfied.
+Or change the settings, select Live Preview, adjust, **click Apply** to actually generate the guides.
 Close, done.

 ### Tips

-- You can generate **multiple grids** on top of each other, just be sure to uncheck "*Delete existing guides*".
+- You can generate **multiple grids** on top of each other, by using applying grids several times.
+Just be sure to uncheck "*Delete existing guides*".
 - Need guides in the middle of your gutters?
-After generating the columns, generate a new grid with gutters set to zero, column width set to [original column width + gutter width].
+After generating the columns (with gutters set to *even* number), generate a new grid with gutters set to zero, column width set to [original column width + gutter width].
 - You can position several generated **grids side by side** using a very large offset.
 - Need a **baseline grid** in addition to the generated columns ?
 Use Inkscape's grids under File > Document Properties > Grids.
 Set a new rectangular grid with for example Spacing X = 2000, Spacing Y = 14.